ibrahimansar/indexbee/README.md

 ```

-### *Searching words or sentances*
+### *Searching words or sentences*
-To list out name of the files which contain searched word or sentance.
+To list the name of the files that contain the results.

 ```sh
 Lucene -search Lucene